National Party (South Africa): Hans Strijdom

-Anti-republican South Africans recognised the shift and distancing from Britain, and the UP grew increasingly anxious, doing all that it could to persuade Parliament to retain Commonwealth links.
+Anti-republican South Africans recognised the shift and distancing from Britain, and the UP grew increasingly anxious, doing all it could to persuade Parliament to retain Commonwealth links.
 Strijdom, however, declared that South Africa's participation (or otherwise) in the Commonwealth would be determined only by its best interests.

 Hendrik Verwoerd

-The question of apartheid dominated the 1958 election and the NP took 55% of the vote, thus winning a clear majority for the first time.
+The question of apartheid dominated the 1958 election, and the NP took 55% of the vote, thus winning a clear majority for the first time.
 When Strijdom died that same year, there was a tripartite succession contest between Swart, Dönges and Verwoerd.
 The latter, devoted to the cause of a republican South Africa, was the new Prime Minister.
 Verwoerd, a former Minister of Native Affairs, played a leading role in the institution of the apartheid system.
 Under his leadership, the NP solidified its control over South African apartheid-era politics.

-To gain support of the English-identified population of South Africa, Verwoerd appointed several English-speakers to his cabinet.
-He also cited the radical political movements elsewhere in the African continent as vindication of his belief that White and Black nationalism could not work within the same system.
+To gain the support of the English-identified population of South Africa, Verwoerd appointed several English speakers to his cabinet.
+He also cited the radical political movements elsewhere in Africa as vindication of his belief that White and Black nationalism could not work within the same system.
 Verwoerd also presented the NP as the party best equipped to deal with the widely perceived threat of communism.

 By the end of his term (caused by his assassination), Verwoerd had solidified the NP's domination of South African politics.
 In the 1966 elections the party won 126 out of the 170 seats in Parliament.

-By 1960, however, much of the South African electorate were calling for withdrawal from the Commonwealth and the establishment of South Africa as a republic.
+By 1960, however, much of the South African electorate called for withdrawal from the Commonwealth and establishing South Africa as a republic.
 It was decided that a republican referendum was to be held in October.
 International circumstances made the referendum a growing necessity.
 In the aftermath of the World War II, former British colonies in Africa and Asia were gaining independence and publicising the ills of apartheid.
 Commonwealth members were determined to isolate South Africa.

 There were numerous internal factors which had paved the way for and may be viewed as influences on the result: